Hi, I’m Lisa Kagan, and I’d like to be your storytelling coach.

 - Facilitate your retreat

-- Figure out whatever else you need to get your stories out into the world
+- Figure out whatever else you need to tell your stories

 What you can get: